LisaHJung/OTel-for-Beginners-JS/README.md

 });
 ```

-3. Configure the tracing system to automatically generate traces and export traces to the local OTel Collector:
+3. Configure the system to automatically generate traces and send them to the local OpenTelemetry Collector:

 ```
 const sdk = new opentelemetry.NodeSDK({